eliofio/PrOpRe/README.md

    <b>Fig.2</b> - <i> Pictorial representation.</i>
    </div>

-* **`bin`**: If using this option the x-axes is divided in _W_ windows (intervals) having the same lenght (by defaults _W = 50_).
-Thus, fixing the interval, the x-axis (Resolution) that goes from 0 to 1, by definition of Resolution, is divided in _W_ windows and the **bin** is thus defined as _1/W_.
-Then, in each interval the average values of Hs (Hs_avg) are the central values of bin lenght while Hk_avg is computed.
-Be careful using this option instead of "density" one, because its choice could be not ideal: indeed, the density of points along the curve is different: there will be windows very dense of points, and other ones with few points.
-In this way,  the computation of average values could be not fair and not precise because of different dennsity of points.
-Use this option with caution.
-The default value for _W_ is 50 windows; however, such value can be changed using the flag [-w].
+* **`bin`**: When using the bin option, the x-axis representing Resolution ($H_s$) is divided into a fixed number of windows or intervals, denoted as $W$.
+By default, the value of $W$ is set to 50, but you can modify it using the `-w` flag if desired as specified in **Section 6.4.3** (specifically _NumberWindows_ argument).
+Each window or interval has the same length, and since the Resolution axis ranges from 0 to 1 by definition, the length of each interval,  also referred to as _bin_, is thus defined as $1/W$.
+This means that the entire range of Resolution is divided into $W$ equally spaced windows, and the bin size within each window is determined accordingly.
+In each window, the average value of $H_s$ (denoted as $Hs_{\text{avg}}$) is obtained at the midpoint of each bin.
+On the other hand, the average value of $H_k$ ($Hk_{\text{avg}}$) is computed for each window by taking the arithmetic mean of all the Relevance values within that specific window.
+It is important to exercise caution when using the `bin` option instead of the `density` option.
+With the bin option, the density of points along the Relevance and Resolution plot may vary significantly across the different windows.
+Some windows may contain a high density of points, while others may have relatively fewer points.
+As a result, the computation of average values may not be as fair or precise due to the unequal density of points.
+Therefore, it's advisable to use the bin option with caution and carefully consider the distribution of points along the curve before drawing conclusions from the average values of $H_s$ and $H_k$ computed within each window.

    <div align="center">
    <img src="bin.jpg" alt="Scheme" width="800">